douglaswlee/douglaswlee.github.io/_posts/2018-9-13-Flight Delay.md

 ## Model Features and Response

-I ended up selecting the following features for modeling:
+I ended up with the following features for modeling:

 #### Flight Schedule Features
 * Air Time (as a proxy for travel time)